Social Work (SOCWRK) Courses

 SOCWRK 570 FOUNDATION FIELD WORK I (0-15-2)(F,S,SU).
 Opportunity for students to apply what they have learned in the classroom to an area of practice within the field of social work, which includes working within a generalist framework across micro, mezzo and macro areas of practice.
 In addition, students doing field work will be able to demonstrate competence that is informed by knowledge, values, skills and cognitive and affective processes that include the student’s critical thinking, affective reactions, and exercise of judgment in regard to unique practice situations.
 (Pass/Fail.)
 PRE/COREQ SOCWRK 503 and admission to the MSW Program.
 COREQ: SOCWRK 573.

 SOCWRK 571 (COUN 571)(MHLTHSCI 571) FUNDAMENTALS OF HEALTHY AGING (3-0-3)(F,S,SU).
 Overview of gerontology presented by examining major issues related to aging.
 Content includes theories of aging; the impact of an aging population; and future implications at local, national, and international levels.
-May be taken as COUN, MHLTHSCI or SOCWRK credit, but only for one department.
+May be taken for COUN, MHLTHSCI or SOCWRK credit, but no more than once.

 SOCWRK 572 FOUNDATION FIELD WORK II (0-15-2)(F,S,SU).
 Continuation of SOCWRK 570.
 (Pass/Fail.)
 PREREQ: SOCWRK 503, SOCWRK 570, and admission to the MSW Program.
 PRE/COREQ: SOCWRK 504.
 COREQ: SOCWRK 574.